-The price of the common shares of the Company, the Company's financial results and exploration, development, and mining activities may, in the future, be significantly adversely affected by declines in the price of minerals.
-Mineral prices fluctuate widely and are affected by numerous factors beyond the Company's control such as the sale or purchase of minerals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major mineral-producing countries throughout the world.
+The price of the common shares of the Company, the Company's financial results, and exploration, development, and mining activities may, in the future, be significantly adversely affected by declines in the price of minerals.
+Mineral prices fluctuate widely and are affected by numerous factors beyond the Company's control, such as the sale or purchase of minerals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major mineral-producing countries throughout the world.
 The price of minerals has fluctuated widely in recent years, and future serious price declines could cause continued development of the Company's properties to be impracticable.
-Future production from the Company's properties is dependent on mineral prices that are adequate to make these properties economic.
+Future production from the Company's properties depends on adequate mineral prices to make these properties economic.

-In addition to adversely affecting the Company's reserve and/or resource estimates and its financial condition, declining commodity prices can impact operations by requiring a reassessment of the feasibility of a particular project.
-Such a reassessment may be the result of a management decision or may be required under financing arrangements related to a specific project.
+In addition to adversely affecting the Company's reserve and resource estimates and its financial condition, declining commodity prices can impact operations by requiring a reassessment of the feasibility of a particular project.
+Such a reassessment may result from a management decision or may be required under financing arrangements related to a specific project.
 Even if the project is ultimately determined to be economically viable, the need to conduct such a reassessment may cause substantial delays or may interrupt operations until the reassessment can be completed.